eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Solution, web browsers, and mobile apps, in regards of the flows described in the previous section.
-This is necessary to implement the attestation presentation interface effectively, with a focus on both user experience and security.
+This is necessary to implement the attestation presentation interface effectively, with a focus on both User experience and security.

 When a Relying Party requires User authentication and some data to provide a service, the process begins within either a web browser or a mobile app.
-In the Remote Same-Device flow in particular, the User\'s browser or app should invoke to their EUDI Wallet through the mobile operating system where supported whenever a service provider needs authentication or data.
+In the Remote Same-Device flow in particular, the User's browser or app should invoke their Wallet Unit through the mobile operating system where supported whenever a service provider needs authentication or data.
 In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), should invoke the